SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Write_files_to_SciSoft.md

 -   Currently sbndcode, sbndutil and sbnd\_data can be written to scisoft
--   You will need permission to copy files to SciSoft, this can be gained by submitting a service desk ticket.
+-   You will need permission to copy files to SciSoft, these can be requested by submitting a ticket to scisoft.
+See instructions here: https://scisoft.fnal.gov/
 -   You will need the scripts copyFromJenkins and copyToSciSoft which can be obtained here (<http://scisoft.fnal.gov/scisoft/bundles/tools/>).
 They are also located in the [attachments folder of the wiki](https://github.com/SBNSoftware/SBNSoftware.github.io/tree/master/sbndcode_wiki/attachments).